SWFSC/viame-web-noaa-gcp/docs/deployment-general.md

 git clone https://github.com/smwoodman/viame-web-fisheries-cloud.git
 ```

-## Create General GCP Resources
+## Create GCP Resources

 Both scenarios require many of the same resources, including: a GCS bucket in which to store imagery that will be connected to your VIAME-Web deployment, a NMFS-approved image, and a service account with sufficient permissions.
+The required CORS headers for the bucket are defined [here](https://kitware.github.io/dive/Deployment-Storage/#setting-up-cors).

 ### Sample Terraform Block